 UConn is classified as a Carnegie Doctoral/Research University—Extensive.
 As such, the Technology Incubation Program is able to offer technically-based start-up companies access to a unique range of unparalleled resources including:

-- Incubator facilities featuring wet labs and access to instrumentation
+- Incubator facilities featuring wet labs, offices and access to instrumentation

 - Technically trained student employees and graduates